US STOCKS-Wall St falls as Fed highlights weak global economy

 The CBOE volatility index, known as the "fear gauge", jumped 6.9 percent to 22.61, above its long-term average of 20.

-The S&P 500 posted 3 new 52-week highs and 17 new lows; the Nasdaq recorded 25 new highs and 45 new lows.
-(Additional reporting by Tanya Agrawal; Editing by Bernadette Baum)
+The S&P 500 index showed three new 52-week highs and 13 new lows, while the Nasdaq recorded 23 new highs and 36 new lows.
+(Reporting by Tanya Agrawal; Editing by Saumyadeb Chakrabarty)

 * Olympus dives after profit forecast undershoots expectation